raulsolera/CarND-LaneLines-P1/writeup.md

 ---

-### Reflection
+### 1. Pipeline description.

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps:
 - Convert the images to grayscale
 - Apply a gaussian blur
-- Define the region of interest (in which the lines are)
+- Define the region of interest in which the lines are supposed to be (this is not really a step in the pipeline but I index it for clarity)
 - Use canny algorithm for edge detection: firt getting full image edges and then limited to the region of interest ()
 - Apply the hough transformation to detect the lines formed by the edges: first getting the raw lines, separating them between left and right lines and averaging both groups and finally drawing the averaged lines in the region of interest
 - Superimpose the lines

 I do not use the color detection technique as I consider it may cause detection errors in case of different color lines (ie. yellow lines) or changing light / shadow conditions.

+**Getting single lines**

-In order to draw a single line on the left and right lanes, instead of using the openCV HoughLinesP function which return the image with the detected lines drawn on it I used the function HoughLines that returns all the lines detected in rho / theta form.
+In order to draw a single line on the left and right lanes, I do not modify the draw line function but I use the following procedure:

+Instead of using the openCV HoughLinesP function which return the image with the detected lines drawn on it I used the function HoughLines that returns all the lines detected in rho / theta form.

 Then I process all the lines and separate left and rigth lines based on the angle theta (this also allows to discard some lines like the ones detected in challenge video due to the front of the car being in the camera field) and average left and right lines to obtain two single lines.

-The pipeline proceeds as follows:

-![alt text][image1]
+The complete pipeline flow can be seen at the end of the document.

 ### 2. Identify potential shortcomings with your current pipeline